M2000Interpreter/Environment/utf8/sleep.bas.utf8.txt

 End Sub

-Public Sub SleepWaitNO(ByVal A As Long)
+Public Sub SleepWaitNO(ByVal a As Long)
 Exit Sub
  Dim b As New clsProfiler
-Dim l As Boolean, k
+Dim l As Boolean, K
 l = NOEDIT
   b.MARKONE
-While A > b.MARKTWO And l = NOEDIT
+While a > b.MARKTWO And l = NOEDIT
 MyDoEvents2 Form1
 If Not TaskMaster Is Nothing Then If TaskMaster.Processing Then TaskMaster.TimerTick Else Sleep 0

- A = A \ 3
+ a = a \ 3
 Wend
 End Sub
-Private Sub SleepWaitNew(A As Long)
+Private Sub SleepWaitNew(a As Long)
  Dim b As New clsProfiler
   b.MARKONE
 Do
  MyDoEvents
-Loop Until A > b.MARKTWO
+Loop Until a > b.MARKTWO
 End Sub
 Public Sub SleepWaitEdit(bstack As basetask, lNumberOf10ThmiliSeconds As Long) On Error Resume Next
-If Forms.count < 3 Then
+If Forms.Count < 3 Then
 Sleep 1
  DoEvents
 Exit Sub